 Find Chic Shopping

 Duty-free shopping is one of the best things to do in St. Barts, but be prepared for the designer price tags.
 High-end designer shops line the main harbour, including the likes of Hermès, Cartier and Louis Vuitton.
 There are 200-plus boutiques in Gustavia, where eager shoppers browse for beachwear, accessories, jewellery, and the latest designer clothing.
 Watch for the “pharmacie” shops to pick up amazing French skin and sun care products.

 Seek Out an Island Adventure

 Adventurous water lovers flock to Grand Cul-de-Sac Beach where the steady winds and wide-open waters attract windsurfers and kite boarders.
-The long stretch of beach also harbors a shallow protected reef that’s ideal for snorkeling.
+The long stretch of beach also harbours a shallow protected reef that’s ideal for snorkelling.

-Another favorite adventure when you visit St. Barts is the snorkeling and hiking at Colombier Beach.
+Another favourite adventure when you visit St. Barts is the snorkelling and hiking at Colombier Beach.
 There are no roads to access this secluded beach, so plan to make the 30-minute hike or visit by boat.
-Either way, it’s well worth the trip, for breathtaking views and spectacular snorkeling opportunities.
+Either way, it’s well worth the trip, for breath taking views and spectacular snorkelling opportunities.

 Everyone should treat themselves to a bit of luxury on occasion, and St. Barts is the perfect place to indulge.
 Escape the crowded cruise ships, and get a taste of the sailing lifestyle with a yacht charter vacation in this tiny island paradise that’s bursting with European charm and culture.